a5221985/tutorials/Entrepreneurship/freelance_newbie_udemy.md

 	1. Promotional materials
 		1. Printing it
 	2. Think about immediate future all the way up to a year from now (dates further out if you have ideas for that)
+	3. Solution:
+		1. Freelance Site setup by
+		2. Number of potential clients to reach out to every month
+		3. Number of projects to accept every month
+		4. Design promotional materials by
+		5. Get the promotional materials printed out by
+		6. Tools setup by
+			1. Software tools
+			2. Hardware tools
+		7. Infrastructure setup by
+		8. Complete research by

 ### Business plan assembly & demo ###
 1. Tidy up the bullet points - components